MasWag/FalCAuN/example/kotlin/README.md

 Usage of kotlin scripts
 -----------------------

-To execute the examples with `.kts` suffixes, you need to install kscript first.
+To execute the examples with `.kts` suffixes, you need to install `kotlin<2.0` and `kscript` first (*kotlin 2.x series are not supported yet*).
 Then, please install FalCAuN using the following commands at the root of FalCAuN.

 ```bash
 mvn clean --projects matlab